Thinking About Tradeoffs? Draw an Ellipse

 Ellipses for Company Strategy

-Tradeoffs are looser higher in the decision hierarchy.
-We can distinguish between different levels of decision in the hierarchy of the firm: \[\substack{\text{company objective}\\\text{(choose headcount)}} > \substack{\text{team objective}\\\text{(choose projects)}} > \substack{\text{shipping objective}\\\text{(choose experiments)}} > \substack{\text{algorithm objective}\\\text{(choose items)}} \] We can think of each successive level as holding more variables fixed, and so we expect the Pareto frontiers to become successively tighter (Le Chatelier principle).
+We can think of each successive level as holding more variables fixed, and so we expect the Pareto frontiers to become successively tighter (Le Chatelier principle).
 We thus expect the tradeoff to be loosest at the level of overall company objectives, where we reallocate headcount.
-For this reason we should expect that, if the company as a whole pivots form metric X to metric Y, the principal effect will be a reallocation of effort between products rather than reallocation within products.
+For this reason we should expect that, if the company as a whole pivots form metric \(X\) to metric \(Y\), the principal effect will be a reallocation of effort between products rather than reallocation within products.

 We can also draw a combined Pareto frontier.
-Here we add up the effects on each.
-In this case neither invidual Pareto frontier shows a substantial effect from changing weights (if we restrict weights to be positive), and so accordingly the combined Pareto frontier shows little response to a change in weights.
-Note that I have not derived an expression for the combined Pareto frontier and here I am using a purely geometric argument.
-It would be lovely for formalize this part of the argument but I have not yet been able to.
+Here we add up the Pareto frontiers of team A and B. In this case the combined frontier is somewhat tight, because the two constituent frontiers are tight.
+Neither individual Pareto frontier shows a substantial effect from changing weights (if we restrict weights to be positive), and so accordingly the combined Pareto frontier shows little response to a change in weights.

 Greater investment will shift Pareto frontiers out.
 Here we visualize reallocating employees from team B (the frontier shifts in) to team A (the frontier shifts out).

 A combined company Pareto frontier will be loose.
-Here the green curve represents all the possibile outcomes as you shift resources between team A and B: we have now turned a tight tradeoff into a loose tradeoff.
+Here the green curve represents all the possible outcomes as you shift resources between team A and B: we have now turned a tight tradeoff into a loose tradeoff.
 In this case this represents that a change in company objectives will be reflected mainly in reallocation of effort between teams rather than within teams.

 Suppose we have a set of items with, \(x_1\) and \(x_2\), distributed Normally: \[\binom{x_1}{x_2}\sim N\left(\binom{0}{0}, \begin{pmatrix}\sigma_1^2 & \rho\sigma_1\sigma_2 \\ \rho\sigma_1\sigma_2 & \sigma_2^2\end{pmatrix}\right).\]